 - salt & pepper (to taste)

 Directions: Place all ingredients in a gallon-size freezer bag, remove all air before closing.
-Transfer to fridge to thaw 24 hours before placing in Crockpot.
-Cook on low for 7 hours.
+Transfer to fridge to thaw 24 hours before placing in a Crockpot.
+Cook on low for seven hours.
 Serve over rice.

-Cilantro Lime Chicken with Corn & Black Beans
+Cilantro Lime Chicken with Corn and Black Beans

 Alterations made to the recipe: We used half of the recommended amount of cilantro since my husband isn’t a huge fan of cilantro.